Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

 The polarization-weighted moment $\Wsn$ is distinct from the intensity-weighted moments $\Isn$ \citep{Chluba}:

-still with $s\in\{\T,\beta\}$.
+with $s\in\{\T,\beta\}$ as before.
 Like $\Wsn$, $\Isn$ characterizes the statistical properties of the spectral parameters $s$ of aligned grains.
-However, $\Isn$ is independent of the structure of the magnetic field, while $\Wsn$ is not.
+However, $\Isn$ is independent of the structure of the magnetic field, whereas $\Wsn$ is not.
 The difference between these two moments,

 is a complex quantity of interest.
-We demonstrate in Appendix \ref{sec:Mon} that, under our hypothesis \ref{HA2} of no correlation between the fluctuations of dust spectral properties and variations in the magnetic field direction, $\Mosn$ is statistically of zero mean: $\left\langle\Mosn\right\rangle = 0$.
+In Appendix \ref{sec:Mon}, we demonstrate that, under our hypothesis \ref{HA2}, which assumes no correlation between the fluctuations of dust spectral properties and variations in the magnetic field direction, $\Mosn$ has a statistically zero mean: $\left\langle\Mosn\right\rangle = 0$.